Debt Settlement in North Carolina

 You can pick the good debt settlement companies from the bad ones by asking these 14 important questions.
 Beyond this, it’s always a good idea to check the Better Business Bureau (BBB) for the company’s rating with clients in North Carolina.
 New Era Debt Solutions is rated an A+ with the Better Business Bureau.

-New Era in association with CFLN has been helping North Carolina consumers become debt free since 1999.
+New Era has been helping North Carolina consumers become debt free since 1999.
 We’ve settled over $250,000,000 in debt and worked with thousands of clients from states across the country.
 You don’t have to take our word for it; visit our Testimonials page to read or listen to reviews that past clients have written for debt settlement in Mecklenburg County, Wake County, Guilford County, Forsyth County, Cumberlound County and other areas from around North Carolina.

 Here’s what makes New Era different from other North Carolina Settlement Firms: